babylonlabs-io/btc-staking-ts/README.md

 ### Post-Staking Registration

 This refers to registration of an already existing BTC staking transaction into Babylon chain network.
-For more details, refer to [documentation](https://github.com/babylonlabs-io/babylon/blob/main/docs/register-bitcoin-stake.md#21-post-staking-registration).
+For more details, refer to the [Babylon node documentation](https://github.com/babylonlabs-io/babylon/blob/release/v1.x/docs/register-bitcoin-stake.md#21-post-staking-registration).

-> **Note**: This method does not create Bitcoin transactions that are ready to be sent to
+> **Note**: This method focuses on creating Babylon chain transactions,
+> not Bitcoin transactions.
+Specifically:
+>
-> the Bitcoin network.
-Instead, it creates Babylon transactions that contain the
+> It creates Babylon transactions that contain:
-> unsigned and partially signed Bitcoin transactions together with already
-> onchain staking transaction required for delegation registration.
+>   - The existing on-chain Bitcoin staking transaction
+>   - Unsigned unbonding Bitcoin transaction
+>   - Signed Slashing Bitcoin transactions
+>   - Proof of possession

 ```ts
 import {